Lemoncode/master-frontend-lemoncode/03-bundling/02-parcel/06-typescript/README.md

 ```

 - Now if we introduce a type error, parcel
-  won't complain, we have to de _tsc_ by our selves,let's got for that:
+  won't complain, we have to do _tsc_ by our selves,let's got for that:

 _./src/index.ts_